 The gluten free Bourbon biscuit recipe shared here is made with dairy butter.
 However, it does not contain egg or nuts and the butter can be easily substituted for a good dairy free alternative, which will make them vegan too.

-As with my Custard Creams recipe, I would recommend using an alternative such as Stork Baking Block.
+As with my Gluten Free Jammie Dodgers and my Custard Creams recipe, I would recommend using an alternative such as Stork Baking Block.
 You may need to add a tiny extra amount of dairy free milk to loosen the dough and bring it together, but otherwise the recipe should work well.

 Are Bourbon Biscuits easy to make?